mijohnson99/yapl0/README.md

 I made this for two reasons:
 * One of my strongest interests in all of computer science is compiler design.
-* It seems my university will likely not offer the Compiler Design course in my upcoming senior year.
+* ~~It seems my university will likely not offer the Compiler Design course in my upcoming senior year.~~
+  * Turns out they are; I'm signed up for it :)

 So, this is just an educational thing for me, but it turned out pretty well, so I'm putting it here.